Beyonce Pregnant Again? Video From Ad Campaign Appears To Show Baby Bump, Baby No. 2 Could Be On The Way

 “According to OK! magazine, Beyonce was spotted covering up her stomach during a yacht date with Jay-Z and Blue Ivy.
 Beyonce apparently made quite an effort to hide her fuller figure from the paparazzi cameras while keeping her hands strategically placed near her midsection.
 Either the singer might have had a heavy meal or she’s definitely pregnant by just not ready to make an announcement just yet.”

-There were similar reports last January, when Hollywood Life used pictures of Beyonce in bulky clothing to speculate that she was hiding a baby bump.
-At the time, sources close to the couple claimed that Beyonce was inspired to have a by after seeing how much Kanye West changed when he had a son.
+There were similar reports last January when Hollywood Life used pictures of Beyonce in bulky clothing to speculate that she was hiding a baby bump.
+At the time, sources close to the couple claimed that Beyonce was inspired to have a baby after seeing how much Kanye West changed when he had a son.

 “Beyonce’s definitely trying to get pregnant,” a source told Hollywood Life.
 “HOVA has given her everything she’s wanted in life and she wants to give him the ultimate gift every father dreams of – a son!
 She’s been on the phone with Kim [Kardashian] constantly, asking about her pregnancy with Saint.
 But even more than that, B’s been interrogating Kim about what it’s like to have a son and asking about Kanye and Saint’s interactions.”